aatmunbaxi/site/content/computing/doom-config.md

 #### `evil-owl` {#evil-owl}

-evil-owl lets you view your marks in-buffer before jumping to them.
+`evil-owl` lets you view your marks in a posframe in the buffer before you commit to jumping to them.

+I don&rsquo;t find myself using marks as often as I should be, but this package has made it easier to do so.

 ```emacs-lisp
 (use-package! evil-owl